btderr02/obsidian-picture-to-markdown/README.md

 ## Model choice

 While GPT-4o and GPT-4o-mini are not the only available models with vision capabilities, they are by far the best.
 Other cloud models produced worse output with negligable differences in cost with 4o-mini.
 I saw no discernable difference between 4o and 4o-mini in their output, so I chose to stick to only 4o-mini.
 Further, local LLMs are simply not sufficient in their current form to preform this task.
 This may change later down the line.
-If there is sufficient interest to add functionality for other models, I will revist sticking to only 4o-mini.
+If there is enough interest in adding functionality for other models, I will revist sticking to only 4o-mini.

-Traditional OCR approaches are also not great.
+Traditional OCR approaches are also not sufficient to convert text to Markdown.
 This is especially true for handwriting, the use case that I had in mind when starting this project.
 Even if they worked as intended, OCR models would not be able to format notes into Markdown.